rentry/rentry.github.io/_posts/2021-04-10-developing-film-with-coffee.md

 ## Recipe

-There are several caffenol recipes out there, but I ultimately settled on [this one from shootitwithfilm.com](https://shootitwithfilm.com/caffenol-film-developing-tutorial/), mostly because I wanted to use teaspoons instead of a scale to measure ingredients.
+There are [several caffenol recipes](https://www.caffenol.org/recipes/) out there, but I ultimately settled on [this recipe from shootitwithfilm.com](https://shootitwithfilm.com/caffenol-film-developing-tutorial/), mostly because I wanted to use teaspoons instead of a scale to measure ingredients.

 1. Mix 150 ML of cold water with six heaping teaspoons of your instant coffee (heaping = not leveled; more than leveled).
 Stir with a spoon until all the coffee crystals are dissolved.
 1. In a separate measuring cup, mix 200 ML of cold water with four level teaspoons of washing soda.
 Stir with a spoon until all the crystals are dissolved.